mParticle/aquarium/README.md

 ## License

-The mParticle Web SDK is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+mParticle's Aquarium is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See the LICENSE file for more info.